czbiohub-sf/CZB--Metadata-Standards/Platform_Standards/CZB Mass Spectrometry Data and Metadata Strategy.md

 **Sample tab-delimited file:** MAGE-TAB Proteomics ([described above](#sample-metadata-format-standards)) will take the place of the ISA tabular document.

-**Omics linking tables:** A text file allowing users to link additional modalities to the MS data (or other MS experiments such as linked metabolomics and proteomics).
+**Omics linking tables:** A text file allowing users to link additional modalities to MS data (or other MS experiments such as linked metabolomics and proteomics).

 **Omics data tables:** Processed and raw abundance tables for both metabolomics and proteomics.